 A guide dog as defined in section 1 of the Blind Persons’ Rights Act is a dog trained as a guide for a blind person and having qualifications prescribed by the regulations under the Blind Persons’ Rights Act.

-Any animal used by a person with a disability for reasons relating to the disability where it is readily apparent that the animal is used by the person for reasons relating to his or her disability; or where the person provides a letter from a physician or nurse confirming that he or she requires the animal for reasons relating to his or her disability; or a valid identification card signed by the Attorney General of Canada or a certificate of training from a recognized guide dog or service animal training school.
+Any animal used by a person with a disability for reasons relating to the disability and where it is readily apparent that the animal is used by the person for reasons relating to their disability; or where the person provides a letter from a physician or nurse confirming that the individual requires the animal for reasons relating to their disability; or a valid identification card signed by the Attorney General of Canada or a certificate of training from a recognized guide dog or service animal training school.

-A person who accompanies a person with a disability in order to assist him or her with communication, mobility, personal care, or medical needs or with access to goods or services.
+A person who accompanies an individual with a disability in order to assist with communication, mobility, personal care, or medical needs or with access to goods or services.

 The Provision of Goods and Services to Persons with Disabilities

 Calian will use reasonable efforts to ensure that its policies, practices and procedures are consistent with the following principles:

 - Calian’s goods and services are provided in a manner that respects the dignity and independence of persons with disabilities;

 - The provision of Calian’s goods and services to persons with disabilities are integrated with those provided to persons who do not have disabilities unless an alternative measure is necessary to enable a person with a disability to obtain, use or benefit from Calian’s goods or services and,